Advantages and Disadvantages of Cloud Computing

 One of, if not the biggest roadblock to adopting multi-cloud is security.
 There’s a perception that if you can see something, it’s inherently more secure than something you cannot see.
 It’s instinct.
 Therefore, a lot of people think that their in-house infrastructure is more secure than the cloud, solely based on the fact that it’s sat in the corner of the office or the room down the hall, opposed to residing in a hyper-secure, purpose-built data centre.

 Remember, invisible doesn’t mean insecure.
 There are many other benefits of using the cloud other than getting to house your infrastructure in state-of-the-art datacentres, for a fraction of the cost of ownership.

 Sometimes, however, the cloud just isn’t right for every solution.
 Below we’ve listed the advantages and disadvantages of data security in the cloud.

 Advantages of data security in the cloud:

 - There are two critical areas to data security the cloud excels at; resiliency and privacy.

 - Focus on the security of your applications, and let cloud provider secure the infrastructure.

-- No data is stored locally, meaning it’s safe in the event of device loss or theft.
+- Data is stored in the cloud, not locally, meaning it’s safe in the event of device loss or theft.

-- Cloud vendors invest much more time and money into securing their systems than most companies are able to do themselves.
+- Cloud vendors invest much more time and money into securing their systems than most companies can do themselves.